 Instead, seek out problems that other people are systematically missing.
 Perhaps the victims of the problem aren’t in a position to speak for themselves, or it’s happening a long way away, or affects our grandchildren rather than us.

 Following this advice is harder than it looks, because it means standing out from the crowd, and that might mean looking a little weird.

 3. Work on problems that are solvable

 Scared Straight takes kids who have committed misdemeanors to visit prisons and meet convicted criminals and confront their likely future if they don’t change their ways.
 The concept proved popular not just as a social program but as entertainment; it was adapted for both an acclaimed documentary and a TV show on A&E, which broke ratings records for the network upon its premiere.

-The effect is so significant that the Washington State Institute for Public Policy estimated that each $1 spent on Scared Straight programs causes more than $200 worth of social harm.1
+The effect is so significant that the Washington State Institute for Public Policy estimated that each $1 spent on Scared Straight programs causes more than $200 worth of social harm.3